tchedem/studscores-api/.scribe/intro.md

 # Introduction

-StudScore API | One of the best API for student data migration
+StudScore API | One of the best API for student data migration.

 This documentation aims to provide all the information you need to work with our API.